-As Emmert Wolf once said, “A man is only as good as his tools.”
+“A man is only as good as his tools"

-The requirements for many compliance certifications (like ISO 9001 or ISO 13485) can be complex.
-Which is why there are inevitable limitations with paper-based systems and more simplistic cloud repositories just don’t have the power to meet these compliance requirements.
+Many compliance certifications (like ISO 9001 or ISO 13485) can be complex.
+Paper-based systems and more simplistic cloud repositories just don’t have the power to meet these compliance requirements.

-Document management systems empower enterprises to tick the boxes that demonstrate regulatory compliance, and with improved visibility and control.
-The best DMS’ allow you to graphically depict business process flow on your company intranet, which is ultimately conducive to a risk-based approach to quality processes.
-It’s much easier to show auditors exactly what they need to see at the click of a button.
-Approval history and audit trails mean documents are highly traceable and security expectations are met.
+Document management systems empower enterprises to tick the boxes that demonstrate regulatory compliance, with improved visibility and control.
+The best DMSs let you graphically depict business process flow on your company intranet, which allows you to take a risk-based approach to quality processes.
+You can show auditors exactly what they need to see at the click of a button.

 Failure to meet industry compliance regulations can result in fines and reputational damage.
-Having a system that naturally instills process compliance mitigates this risk.
+Having a system that naturally instils process compliance mitigates this risk.

 Security and release management is vital in high-tech product development.
 A DMS provides an extra layer of control through granular access and dedicated partner login, empowering you to securely share controlled information with customers and suppliers.